alexking35h/acc/README.md

 ## Missing

-Generally speaking, I've implemented language features depth-first in the front-end (how very Agile!), adding support for incremental subsets of the grammar in the parser and type system.
+Generally speaking, I've implemented language features depth-first in the front-end, adding support for incremental subsets of the grammar in the parser and type system.
 Unfortunately, this means it's missing some (many) features of the C99 grammar.
 Let's call it C--.